DataDog/integrations-core/mysql/README.md

 You can also create your own metrics using custom SQL queries.

+**Note:** This integration is also compatible with [MariaDB](https://mariadb.org/), as it serves as a ["drop-in replacement"](https://mariadb.com/kb/en/library/mariadb-vs-mysql-compatibility/) for MySQL.

 ## Setup

 Follow the instructions below to install and configure this check for an Agent running on a host.
 For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.